 Why should your Marketing Strategy include Landing Pages?

-For example Steve owns a sports store and baseball season is coming up.
-So he runs several online ads for baseball equipment on Google and Facebook to attract more business.
-When potential customers click on these ads they are taken to Steve’s website homepage which has information about all types of sports.
-This means the visitors have to hunt for the baseball products they were looking for on the website, which results in many not finding the information and leaving.
-This results in Scotts marketing campaign to have a low conversion rate, which requires on average more clicks to get a sale, thereby costing him more money in paid advertising.
+For example, Steve owns a sports store and baseball season is coming up.
+So, he runs several online ads for baseball equipment on Google and Facebook to attract more business.
+When potential customers click on these ads, they are taken to Steve’s website homepage which has information about all types of sports.
+This means the visitors must hunt for the baseball products they were looking for on the website, which results in many not finding the information and leaving.
+This results in Scott’s marketing campaign to have a low conversion rate, which requires on average more clicks to get a sale, thereby costing him more money in paid advertising.

 To improve his marketing strategy even further, Scott could have created multiple landing pages and related ads for the different types of baseball equipment.
 This would have focused his message even more and thereby increasing his conversion rate and overall sales.